Do electric cars lose charge when parked?

 Do electric cars lose charge when parked for long periods?

-Since electric vehicles are a relatively new technology, first-time electric car owners have many questions.
-One common question that we hear is “Do electric cars lose charge when parked?”
+It’s no secret – electric vehicles are a relatively new technology, and with this, first-time electric car owners have many questions.
+One common question that we frequently hear is “Do electric cars lose charge when parked?”

 Simply put, yes, electric cars do lose charge (sometimes referred to as range) when parked.
 But, the amount of charge lost is minimal and not a cause for concern for electric vehicle drivers.
 Whether your EV is parked for weeks or months, your car can maintain its charge well.